aig-hagen/aig_graph_component/README.md

 ## Usage
-The graph component is directly available as a **[webpage](https://graphtool.aig.fernuni-hagen.de)** and also as a **custom element**, enabling easy embedding into an HTML-file using the `<graph-component/>` tag.
+The graph component is directly available as a **[webpage](https://graphtool.aig.fernuni-hagen.de)** (_currently V3.0, will be kept up-to-date starting from version 3.3._) and also as a **custom element**, enabling easy embedding into an HTML-file using the `<graph-component/>` tag.
-Refer to the [index.ce.html](application-example-ce/CLI/index.ce.html) file in the [application-example-ce](application-example-ce) directory for a demonstration.
+Refer to the [index.ce.html](application-example-ce/CLI/index_twographinstances.html) file in the [application-example-ce](application-example-ce) directory for a demonstration

-For a quick start, simply run the referenced index file.
+_(and simply run it for a quick start)_.

-You can use the GUI to build your graph or programmatically interact with it via the browser console or with a script.
+You can build your graph using the GUI or interact with it programmatically, customizing its behaviour to suit your needs via the browser console or a script.

-During interaction with the graph different events are fired to which you can react.
+During interaction with the graph, various events are triggered to which you can react.
 ### GUI
 *TODO (งツ)ว*
 ### Programmatically